marioamgad9/Tweetx/README.md

 * **Main**: Acts as the root view controller and handles switching between the main states of the app.
 * **Launch**: Handles launching the app with a loading animation and checks for the authentication status of the user to determine whether or not they should sign in.
 * **Onboarding**: Handles authenticating the user and welcoming him/her to the system.
-* **TwitterFollowers**: Handles showing the list of followers for the user and basic actions on them.
+* **Followers**: Handles showing the list of followers for the user and basic actions on them.

----

 ## Requirements